deansallinen/mailroom/README.md

 Here we are using a barcode from one of our sample rows in the 001-init.sql file as these are static and easy to reference.

-Run the test with `mocha` and see that it fails with a 404.
+Run the test with `$ mocha` and see that it fails with a 404.
 Now we need to write the route.
 In app.js under our other routes add:

 ```javascript
 app.get('/api/v1/parcels/:barcode', async (req, res, next) => {